Skip to content

 POSTSCRIPT: The bizarre thing is that Trump did this in the first place.
 The traditional way of making payoffs like this is with a suitcase full of cash.
 If Trump had just done that in the first place he wouldn't be in any trouble.

-¹But I'm not sure what the sentence should if he were convicted.
+¹But I'm not sure what the sentence should be if he's convicted.

 57 thoughts on “How about if we indict Donald Trump for something serious?